CermakM/jupyter-require/README.rst

 The `jupyter-require`_ library is intended to be used in `Jupyter`_ notebooks.

-Jupyter-require allows to execute and manage custom `JavaScript`_ and `CSS`_ files and even create and load your own styles and scripts directly from `Jupyter`_ notebook.
+Jupyter-require allows us to execute and manage custom `JavaScript`_ and `CSS`_ files and even create and load your styles and scripts directly from `Jupyter`_ notebook.

-Jupyter-require provides a unique opportunity to customize Jupyter notebooks and enables users to handcraft their own JavaScript-augmented workflows while keeping in mind synchronicity demands and security implications of such approaches.
+Jupyter-require provides a unique opportunity to customize Jupyter notebooks and enables users to handcraft their JavaScript-augmented workflows while keeping in mind synchronicity demands and security implications of such approaches.

 |

 What is this for?
 =================

-Let's demonstrate the usage on an example.
-Note that the usage is limited only by your imagination, this is just a demonstration of a single use case.
+Let's demonstrate the usage of an example.
+Note that the usage is limited only by your imagination, this is just a demonstration of a single-use case.

 |

 If you are into data visualization like me, you've most likely already heard of `d3`_.js JavaScript ecosystem.
-It's an incredibly powerful tool which can be used to create advanced interactive visualizations.
+It's an incredibly powerful tool that can be used to create advanced interactive visualizations.

 However, it is not very comfortable to use in Jupyter notebooks let alone integrate with Python.